Welcome to the SCI Materials Hub !

 Youveim® Hydrophilic Titanium Fiber Paper (Titanium Felt)

-• Efficient gas–liquid mass transfer
+• Efficient gas–liquid management capability

 This results in: